-When I started thinking about a concept for this show, the idea that became strongest on my list was literature; an artform that demands a high level of engagement with the mind.
+When I started thinking about a concept for this show, the idea that became strongest on my list was literature; an art form that demands a high level of engagement with the mind.

-Concept for the Show
+Concept for the works

-Each artwork will be based on a writer who suffered from some form of mental illness, but created an important body of work, in in spite of their condition.
+Each artwork will be based on a writer who suffered from some form of mental illness but created an important body of work, in in spite of their condition.
 The show will be a homage to the human brain and its potential to create wonders, regardless of its challenges.

 According to World Health Organization: “One in four people in the world will be affected by mental or neurological disorders at some point in their lives.
 Around 450 million people currently suffer from such conditions, placing mental disorders among the leading causes of ill-health and disability worldwide.”

 “Treatments are available, but nearly two-thirds of people with a known mental disorder never seek help from a health professional.
-Stigma, discrimination, and neglect, prevent care and treatment from reaching people with mental disorders.
-Where there is neglect, there is little or no understanding.
-Where there is no understanding, there is neglect.”
+Stigma, discrimination, and neglect,

 I believe that art is one of the most illuminating channels to express the intricacies of the brain.
 The world of creativity offers an infinite canvas for not only for expression but also for human connectivity.
 I want my show to be an invitation to step into that world with an open mind.